arnaudsj/core.nlp/README.md

  - Provide a clear, standard API / abstraction for **NLP processing and analysis** in Clojure
  - Enable **pluggable** support for different underlying NLP library implementations
- - Provide a general purpose pure clojure implementation (CljNLP)
+ - Provide a general purpose pure clojure implementation (pure-nlp)
  - Provide a **foundation** library for other projects
  - Enable **high performance** and *scalable* NLP processing
  - Work with **big data** platforms such as Apache Spark, Storm or Hadoop